 Oven Thermometer or Heat Gun?

-To check if the RTD sensor is faulty you have two choices.
-You can place an oven thermometer within the Traeger pellet grill on the rack as close to the temperature probe as possible and over time check and compare the readout on the digital readout on the grill against the oven thermometer.
+To check if the RTD sensor is faulty, you have two choices.
+You can place an oven thermometer within the Traeger pellet grill on the rack as close to the temperature probe as possible.
+Over time you would check and compare the readout on the digital readout on the grill against the oven thermometer.

-Therefore, first, change the temperature sensor as discussed below.
-Then re-run the fire up the test with the heat gun.
-If the temperature results still don’t match you will then have to change the digital temperature controller.
+Therefore, first, change the RTD temperature sensor as discussed below.
+Then re-run the fire-up test with the heat gun.
+If the temperature results still don’t match, you will then have to change the digital temperature controller.
 I have a post on how to replace/upgrade a Traeger control panel.